fradeve/rusti.cc/README.markdown

-hello, this is Fernando Paolo's website: fspaolo.net
+hello, this is fernando paolo's website --> fspaolo.net